customerio/RemoteHabits-Android/README.md

 * Set the following secret environment variables:

-1. `GH_REPO_USERNAME` - username of github user to authenticate with.
-This is just to read packages so we can pull the SDK successfully.
-2. `GH_REPO_TOKEN` - personal github token with the scopes to read private repos and read packages.
 3. `FIREBASE_PROJECT_ID` - Firebase project for app.
 Find in firebase project settings > General tab.
 4. `REPO_PUSH_TOKEN` - personal github token to push to the repo.
 Make sure the github username for this token has push permissions for this repo.
 5. `FIREBASE_TEST_LAB_GOOGLE_AUTH` - base64 encoded string of the Firebase Test Lab Service Account private file you downloaded.